herve-joly/herve-joly/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on my Google certificate in IT.
+- 🔭 I’m currently working on my Software Engineering Apprenticeship.
-- 🌱 I’m currently learning python and preparing for my Comptia A+ exam.
 <!--
 **herve-joly/herve-joly** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.